Fast Simulation of Cosmological Neutral Hydrogen based on the Halo Model: Analytical Methods

 with the angular diameter distance $r(\chi)$ and the Hubble parameter $H(z)$.
 The Limber approximation simplifies further in the case of a very narrow window function.
 Under the assumption that the power spectrum and the angular diameter distance remain constant over the limited integration range, they can be evaluated at a fixed $\chi^*$ and factored out of the integral.
 The normalisation of the window function then ensures that no integration is required:

 When $r(\chi)$ is used in the expression of the Limber approximation, it is generally valid for flat and non-flat cosmologies.
 For a flat cosmology, it is straight forward to derive equation (\ref{eq:Cl_dm_limber}) from equation (\ref{eq:Cl_dm}) \cite{Dodelson_Modern_Cosmology_2020}: By using that the product of two spherical Bessel functions for high $\ell$ has a sharp peak around $k\chi \approx k\chi' \approx \sqrt{\ell(\ell+1)} \approx \ell+1/2$, $P_\text{DM}$ can be taken out of the integration over \textit{k} as long as it is approximately constant over the peak.
 Subsequently using the orthogonal property of spherical Bessel functions \footnote{$\frac{2}{\pi} \int k^2 dk j_{\ell}(k \chi) j_{\ell}(k \chi') = \delta_\text{D}^{(1)}(\chi - \chi') / \chi^2$, where $\delta_\text{D}^{(1)}$ denotes the one-dimensional Dirac delta function.} and remembering that $r(\chi) = \chi$ for the flat case finally results in equation (\ref{eq:Cl_dm_limber}).
 The result for non-flat cosmologies can be recovered by generalising the calculations found in e.g. \cite{Dodelson_Modern_Cosmology_2003, Kaiser_1992} for the flat case by using $r(\chi)$ in the definition of the comoving position $\Vec{x} \approx (r(\chi) \theta_1, r(\chi) \theta_2, \chi)$ instead of just $\chi$. \\ However, the Limber approximation tends to diverge for narrow window functions, as is the case for our maps.
-We will see this in our results for the angular power spectrum (see section \ref{sec:Angular Power Spectrum}) when we compare it to the spectrum measured from our maps. \\ Since the complete integration in equation (\ref{eq:Cl_dm}) is numerically complicated, we perform it with a Monte-Carlo integration.
+We will see this in our results for the angular power spectrum (see section \ref{sec:Angular Power Spectrum}) when we compare it to the spectrum measured from our maps. \\ Since performing the complete integration in equation (\ref{eq:Cl_dm}) is numerically challenging, particularly for very narrow redshift bins, we opted to use a Monte-Carlo integration.
+In future work, we aim to explore more advanced methods, e.g. \cite{Angpow_2017, FFTLog_2018}, to perform the integration.
 Note that this computation is not implemented in \texttt{PyCosmo}, but we make use of its halo model power spectrum to perform the computation.
 However, the Limber approximation is fully integrated into the package and functional.